E-commerce

 Editorial collections

-“Gift ideas,” “looks,” “kits”: storytelling based on tags and business rules without duplicating product pages.
+'Gift ideas', 'looks', 'kits': storytelling that relies on tags and business rules without duplicating the product pages.

-Content: titles, descriptions, media, and social proof
+Content: titles, descriptions, media and social proof

 Editorial hierarchy